Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

-We denote the training set length as $T$ and the data set of time series as $\bfy_{1:T+h}$.
-We train the models on $\bfy_{1:T-h}$; we use $\bfy_{T-h+1:T}$ as validation set and $\bfy_{T:T+h}$ as test set.
-Both training and forecast are performed by processing \textit{batches} of time series.
+For neural networks, both training and forecast are performed by processing \textit{batches} of time series.
 A batch $B$ is a collection $(i,w_i)$, where $i$ is the index of a time series and $w_i \in \{1, \ldots, T\}$ is the last index of the context window.
-Model parameters are trained by minimizing the negative log-likelihood of the predictive distribution on the training set summed over the different batches:
+Model parameters are learned by minimizing the negative log-likelihood of the predictive distribution on the training set summed over the different batches:

 where $\theta^i_{w_i+t}$ is the output of an evaluation of the model at $\bfy^i_{w_i-c+1:w_i}$ and $c$ is the context length, which defines how far the training looks back.
 This loss $\mathcal{L}$ is minimized by using Adam optimizer \citep{Kingma_Ba_2017}.
 We use the negative log-likelihood on the validation set as a criterion for early stopping.
+We used sensible default values for the hyperparameters of neural networks; an extensive tuning is not feasible due to the exploding computational costs, as detailed in Sec.~\ref{sec:large_models}.